openEHR/specifications-ITS-REST/specifications/docs/query/Query_types.md

 A common use-case is to execute queries within a specific EHR.

-This is achieved by supplying a `ehr_id` query parameter or setting a `openEHR-EHR-id` request header.
+This is achieved by supplying a `ehr_id` query parameter or setting a `openehr-ehr-id` request header.

 ## Population queries